chef/chef-web-docs/chef_master/source/config_rb_server_optional_settings.rst

 ``rabbitmq['node_ip_address']``
    The bind IP address for RabbitMQ.
 Default value: ``'127.0.0.1'``.

-   Chef Analytics uses the same RabbitMQ service that is configured on the Chef server.
-When the Chef Analytics server is configured as a standalone server, the default settings for ``rabbitmq['node_ip_address']`` and ``rabbitmq['vip']`` must be updated.
-When the Chef Analytics server is configured as a standalone server, change this value to ``0.0.0.0``.

 ``rabbitmq['node_port']``
    The port on which the service is to listen.
 Default value: ``'5672'``.